SSCHAcode/sschacode.github.io/Tutorials/tutorial_01_first_simulations.md

 :::

 ::: {#running-in-the-npt-ensemble-simulating-thermal-expansion .section}
-Running in the NPT ensemble: simulating thermal expansion[¶](#running-in-the-npt-ensemble-simulating-thermal-expansion "Permalink to this headline"){.headerlink}
+Running in the NPT ensemble: simulating thermal expansion[ ](#running-in-the-npt-ensemble-simulating-thermal-expansion "Permalink to this headline"){.headerlink}
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 Now that you have some experience with the NVT simulation we are ready